 All you need to perform renegade rows is a set of dumbbell weights.
 Start off with a light weight so you can perfect the exercise, before increasing the weight so that you can start building more muscle.

-How to perform: To perform renegade rows, get yourself into a press up position – body straight from head to heels, with no bend in the back and arms shoulder width apart – and with a hand gripped around each dumbbell.
+How to perform this full body workout: To perform renegade rows, get yourself into a press up position – body straight from head to heels, with no bend in the back and arms shoulder width apart – and with a hand gripped around each dumbbell.
 Then, raising one arm at a time – we’d recommend alternating arms, but you’re free to work one arm at a time if you wish – bring your elbow back towards your hip.

 For extra points, you can add a push up movement into the mix once you have completed a row with each arm.

 You don’t want to raise your arms up by hunching your shoulders, as this won’t put any real tension on your back or core, which are the key muscle groups you’re trying to work with this exercise.
 Keep the tempo slow and controlled as with the other full body workout exercises, and try to keep your torso and core engaged the whole time, without causing any twisting of the hips.